pramsey/crunchyblog/crypto/index.md

 WHERE id = 'homer@springfieldnuclear.com'
 ```

+Note that the password table never stores a plain text password, it only ever deals in the hashed values.

 ## Digests

-Another useful trick you can do with [pgcrypto](https://www.postgresql.org/docs/current/pgcrypto.html) is generate "digtets", relatively short codes that can uniquely substitute for larger hunks of data.
+Another useful trick you can do with [pgcrypto](https://www.postgresql.org/docs/current/pgcrypto.html) is generate "digests", relatively short codes that can uniquely substitute for larger hunks of data.

 ![Digests](digest.png)